heisenberg550/heisenberg550/README.md

-### Hi there 👋
+### I am on my way to learn AI and Robotics.
+I also love to spend time working on a Front-End project combine it with AI.
+- 🌱 I’m currently learning JavaScript.
 <!--
 **heisenberg550/heisenberg550** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-I am on my way to learn AI and Robotics.
-I also love to spend time working on a Front-End project combine it with AI.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...